imtayadeway/imtayadeway.github.io/_drafts/do-the-right-thing.md

 * creates hostile discussions (PRs, etc..)
 * mansplaining
 ** Well actually - the onramp to a mansplanation

+It is very telling to me that the standard introduction to any mansplanation, _well, actually...._, is almost the ultimate expression of declaring rightness, or rectifying.
+It is rectifying behavior.

 * trying to be helpful